 - House Targaryen: with Daenerys Targaryen, "the mother of the dragons".

-You can search for maths tutoring centres here.
-Or otherwise, search for an online maths tutor.
 Many other characters appear throughout the episodes and are also important, but those listed above are the most recurring ones throughout the 6 seasons.
 Just for reference, statistically speaking, a main character in the series has 28% chance of dying at some in a season.
 To grasp the success of the series, GOT is also:

 - Broadcasted in 173 different countries, but also the most pirated series in history.